Medtronic-LABS/spice-server/README.md

 http://localhost:8762/webjars/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config

+### Multilingual Capability:

+SPICE now supports multi-language translation for the user interface!
+This means you can experience SPICE in your preferred language, making it easier than ever to navigate and use the app.
 > Note:
 The credentials displayed in the tables are for demonstration purposes only and should not be used in a production environment.
 If you need to remove, modify, or add new user credentials,